miurahr/install-linuxdeploy-action/README.md

 # `install-linuxdeploy-action`

-Installing LinuxDeploy on Github Actions workflow manually is the worst.
+An action to install LinuxDeploy on Github Actions workflow.
 See linuxdeploy utility details on [LinuxDeploy project](https://github.com/linuxdeploy/linuxdeploy) home.

-You know what's easier than dealing with that?
-Just using this:
+The action can handle plugins for LinuxDeploy.

 ```yml
     - name: Install LinuxDeploy
       uses: miurahr/install-linuxdeploy-action@v1